This is part of the Brennan Center's work on H.R.1 - Democracy Reform.

 Since 2018, voters in five states have passed passed redistricting reforms to end partisan gerrymandering.
 Similar efforts are underway in other states.

-- Voters in Colorado, Michigan, Missouri, Ohio, and Utah passed redistricting reform via ballot measures, mostly by overwhelming bipartisan majorities.
+- Voters in Colorado, Michigan, Missouri footnote1_bqrh4rq 1 Missouri voters later overturned many of these reforms in a 2020 referendum , Ohio, and Utah passed redistricting reform via ballot measures, mostly by overwhelming bipartisan majorities.
 For example, redistricting reform was supported by 75 percent of voters in Ohio, and by 71 percent of voters in Colorado.
 California, which already has an independent redistricting commission for federal and state elections, passed redistricting reform for city and county elections.

 - The Virginia state legislature approved a constitutional amendment enacting redistricting reform, which passed again (as constitutionally required) in 2020.
-The amendment will be on the ballot in November.
-The New Hampshire state legislature also passed redistricting reform with a large bipartisan majority. footnote1_fyfij2g 1 The bill was vetoed by Governor Sununu.
+The amendment was then passed by voters in November 2020.
+The New Hampshire state legislature also passed redistricting reform with a large bipartisan majority. footnote2_ctae0nk 2 The bill was vetoed by Governor Sununu.

 Restoring voting rights